 All objects over absolute zero give off a certain amount of thermal radiation.
 Thermal imaging provides a way to observe temperature anomalies in any machine or object, living, natural, or manmade even in solids like wood, fiberglass, aluminum, and steel.

-I currently use the FLIR T865, FLIR T640, and FLIR E75-42 which have High Thermal Resolution (640 x 480 and 320 x 240), Currently Calibrated with built in Digital Cameras and wide angle lenses to give the best comparison shot(s) and reports to our clients.
-For a different aspect we also use DJI Mavic Pro and Phantom 3 Advanced Drones for aireal imaging.
+I currently use the Teledyne FLIR T865, FLIR T640, and FLIR E75-42 which have High Thermal Resolution (640 x 480 and 320 x 240), Currently Calibrated with built-in Digital Cameras and wide-angle lenses to give the best comparison shot(s) and reports to our clients.
+For a different aspect, we also use DJI Mavic Pro and Phantom 3 Advanced Drones for aerial imaging.

 FOR A SAMPLE REPORT PLEASE SEND ME AN EMAIL: